All Episodes

 Many in the media keep telling us are peaceful.

-U.S. attorney in Oregon, 22 people arrested, facing federal charges for their roles in weekend protests.
+U.S. Attorney in Oregon, 22 people arrested, facing federal charges for their roles in weekend protests.

 There was a riot this weekend.

-Justice Department showed the contraband, gasoline, hockey sticks, defense shield, leaf blowers, paint, uh, sprayers, paint cans with paint, jars prepped with Molotov cocktails confiscated by federal law enforcement.
+Gasoline, hockey sticks, defense shield, leaf blowers, paint, sprayers, paint cans with paint, jars prepped with Molotov cocktails confiscated by federal law enforcement.

 It's all there if the mob ever wanted to show their audience, but they have no interest in being honest and truthful or seeking fairness or balance of any kind.